java8/Java8InAction/README.md

 * Chapter 1: Java 8: why should you care?
 * Chapter 2: Passing code with behavior parameterization
 * Chapter 3: Lambda expressions
+* Chapter 4: Working with Streams
-* Chapter 4: Processing data with streams
+* Chapter 5: Processing data with streams
-* Chapter 5: Collecting data with streams
+* Chapter 6: Collecting data with streams
-* Chapter 6: Parallel data processing and performance
+* Chapter 7: Parallel data processing and performance
-* Chapter 7: Refactoring, testing, debugging
+* Chapter 8: Refactoring, testing, debugging
-* Chapter 8: Default methods
+* Chapter 9: Default methods
-* Chapter 9: Optional: a better alternative to null
+* Chapter 10: Using Optional as a better alternative to null
-* Chapter 10: CompletableFuture: composable asynchronous programming
+* Chapter 11: CompletableFuture: composable asynchronous programming
-* Chapter 11: New Date and Time API
+* Chapter 12: New Date and Time API
-* Chapter 12: Thinking functionally
+* Chapter 13: Thinking functionally
-* Chapter 13: Functional programming techniques
+* Chapter 14: Functional programming techniques
-* Chapter 14: Blending OOP and FP: comparing Java 8 and Scala
+* Chapter 15: Blending OOP and FP: comparing Java 8 and Scala
-* Chapter 15: Conclusions and "where next" for Java
+* Chapter 16: Conclusions and "where next" for Java
+* Appendix A: Miscellaneous language updates
+* Appendix B: Miscellaneous library updates
+* Appendix C: Performing multiple operations in parallel on a Stream
+* Appendix D: Lambdas and JVM bytecode
 We will update the repository as we update the book.
 Stay tuned!

 ### Make sure to have JDK8 installed